 It is important to monitor and be mindful of the smoke being produced.
 Piles should not be left unattended and allowed to smoulder, which may result in nuisance to neighbours.

-Remember, that even if you comply with the policy guidelines if your fire smokes too much you may be issued with an expiation notice.
+Even if you comply with the policy guidelines if your fire smokes too much you may be issued with an expiation notice.
 Remember, wood smoke isn't good smoke - find out more about the health effects of wood smoke via the SA Environment Protection Authority.

 For more information please contact: